 Teaching

 Dr. Halpern teaches courses in Modern Europe with global and transnational foci.
 She is especially interested in migration, racism, empires, and the Holocaust.
-As a teacher, Dr. Halpern works with students, of differnet abilities, life experiences, and backgrounds, reach their true potential as learners and human-beings.
+As a teacher, Dr. Halpern works with students, of different abilities, life experiences, and backgrounds, reach their true potential as learners and human-beings.
 In addition, she believes in helping students develop self-advocacy, a critical life-long skill.